fugue/regula/README.md

 -   `./bin/regula ../my-tf-infra lib ../custom-rules`: run Regula using a directory of custom rules.

-It is also possible to set the name of the `terraform` executable; which is useful if you have several versions installed:
+It is also possible to set the name of the `terraform` executable, which is useful if you have several versions installed:

     env TERRAFORM=terraform-v0.12.18 ./bin/regula ../regula-action-example/ lib